 Pages: 10-12 | 352 Views 7 Downloads

 How to cite this article:

-Anil Kumar Thakur, Shri JL Chaodhary, Deepak Kurre and Usha Durgam.
+Anil Kumar Thakur, Shri JL Chaodhary, Deepak Kurre, Usha Durgam.
 Linear regression model development for wheat yield using weather variables at different phenological stages.
-International Journal of Fauna and Biological Studies.
-2018; 5(6): 10-12.
+Int J Fauna Biol Stud 2018;5(6):10-12.